Have you heard that sugar is bad for you? Or maybe that it’s…

 Lolz.
 The short and simple answer to this question is no, it’s not.

-For a more technically-accurate answer, allow me to quote an article by James Fell…
+For a more technically-accurate answer, allow me to quote James Fell’s interview with nutrition researcher Alan Aragon…

 Yes, sugar is toxic, if you consume an absolutely ridiculous amount.
 Everything is toxic if you consume too much of it.
 As the adage goes: “The dose makes the poison.”